Save

 2 types of integrity tests Personality-based subtle wording Overt integrity tests negative behaviors

-Personality-based integrity tests considered to be a function of conscientiousness, neuroticism, and agreeableness - more subtle in their wording, such that the “correct answer” may not be obvious to test takers
+Personality-based integrity tests (covert) considered to be a function of conscientiousness, neuroticism, and agreeableness - more subtle in their wording, such that the “correct answer” may not be obvious to test takers

 Overt integrity tests ask the test taker to give their opinions about negative behaviors at work whether such behaviors are acceptable, and whether they have engaged in these behaviors themselves

-cognitive ability test measure of the ability to perceive, process, evaluate, compare, create, understand, manipulate, or generally think about information and ideas - Valid, low costs equals high utility - Prone to disparate impact
+Cognitive ability test measure of the ability to perceive, process, evaluate, compare, create, understand, manipulate, or generally think about information and ideas - Valid, low costs equals high utility - Prone to disparate impact

 Emotional Intelligence (EI) One’s ability to recognize and appraise emotions in oneself and others and behave accordingly

-work sample A sample or example of the work produced by a job applicant Produced by applicant Good validity / content validity More expensive
+Work sample A sample or example of the work produced by a job applicant Produced by applicant Good validity / content validity More expensive

 Situational Judgement Tests (SJTs) test that captures some of the realism of work sample tests but in a format (e.g., multiple-choice) that can be used more easily with large numbers of applicants - Low-fidelity simulation Realism of work sample